Proof That Massage Helps You Sleep Better

-Many clients report getting a great nights sleep after having a treatment here.
-Massage has also been shown to improve sleep in a number of scientific studies.
+Many clients report getting a great night’s sleep after having a treatment here.
+Some also report they feel more refreshed by their sleeps after massage which is a good indication sleep quality has been improved.
+Massage has also been shown to improve sleep in several scientific studies.
 Good sleep patterns at regular hours in a bedroom that is fit for purpose will also improve your sleep.
 Research shows suffering from lack of sleep has numerous devastating effects for lot of people.

 The American Massage Therapy Association’s official position is that professional massage can help people sleep better.
 After serious study, evaluation of the available research and comments made by my own clients, I agree.
 After getting treatment here my clients have told me “I slept like a log.”, “I had a great night sleep the night after.” and “I was so relaxed when I got home I just drifted off.”.
 The quality of and the ability to get to sleep improves significantly after massage treatments.

 The Evidence is Overwhelming

 There is quite a lot of evidence is to support the AMTA position.
 I have selected a small sample for you here but, there is much more of it out there.
 Castro-Sánchez A et al (2010) studied Fibromyalgia sufferers.
 Results show after 20 weeks of massage there was a good improvement in the quality of sleep.
 Oliveira D et al (2012) says post-menopausal women receiving massage had improved sleep, suffering less from insomnia.
 Field T PhD et al (2002) research tells us that those receiving massage therapy had more sleep hours than those that did not.
 Beckett C PhD et al (2010) studied 53 hospital patients suffering pain in an acute ward.
 Results showed not only was pain significantly reduced but, the ability to sleep was also significantly improved.

 NHS Says 6 to 9 Hours Sleep Per Night is Good